Text-to-Table: A New Way of Information Extraction: Problem Formulation

-Once the information of a text is extracted into tables via text-to-table, it can be leveraged in many different applications such as document summarization and text mining.
-For example, in Figure 1, one can quickly obtain the key information of the text by simply looking at the tables summarized from the text.
+The information extracted via text-to-table can be leveraged in many different applications such as document summarization and text mining.
+For example, in Figure \ref{fig:rotowire_example}, one can quickly obtain the key information of the text by simply looking at the tables summarized from the text.

-There are differences between text-to-table and traditional settings of information extraction.
-As can be seen from the example in Figure 1, extraction of information is performed from the entire document.
+There are differences between text-to-table and traditional IE settings.
+As can be seen from the example in Figure \ref{fig:rotowire_example}, extraction of information is performed from the entire document.
 The extracted information (structured data) is in a complex form, specifically multiple types of scores of teams and players in a basketball game.
-Furthermore, the data-driven approach is taken, and the schemas of the tables do not need to be explicitly defined.
+Furthermore, the data-driven approach is taken, and the schemas of the tables do not need to be explicitly defined. \fi

+The task of text-to-table also has challenges.
+First, parallel data containing texts and tables is difficult to obtain.
+Manual construction of such data is usually expensive.
+Second, structured information may not be easily represented as tables.
+For example, a knowledge graph may not be easily converted into tables.
+Third, evaluation of table extraction may not be easy, which includes multiple factors, such as header, content, and structure.